Poetry: Words as Refuge

 I love words.
 I had a speech deficit in my youth—I couldn't pronounce certain sounds properly.
 That was more than thirty years ago, so I don't remember all the details.
 But I think it had to do with enunciation, making sure to include all the sounds in a word.
 I still struggle with this sometimes, needing to focus my mind to make sure each specific sound comes out right.

 This is part of why I love poetry.
 It forces me to focus on language—on the sounds, the rhythm, the weight of each word.
 To embrace them.
-Evoke them.
-With purpose.
+Evoke them with purpose.

 Poetry has become especially important to me recently.
 After experiencing a profound loss, I've found myself turning to words as both refuge and processing tool.
 When grief makes everything feel chaotic and senseless, poetry helps me find some small sense of order, even in the questions that have no answers.